 Finally, add your favorite cold toppings to your baked beef and black bean tacos.
-I used one diced tomato, one sliced jalapeño, and a handful of chopped cilantro.
-Sour cream, avocados, taco sauce, pineapple, and pico de gallo, are all great choices.
+I used one diced tomato, one sliced jalapeño, a handful of chopped cilantro, and a little sour cream.
+Avocados, taco sauce, pineapple, and pico de gallo, would also be awesome!

 Seriously, though.
 Tacos should not be confined to just Tuesdays.
 Tacos EVERY DAY. #teamtaco